tomshaw650/KF6012-coursework/documentation/v1/Frontend/Pages/update-page.md

 ## How it works

+The user's name is displayed at the top of the page.
 The papers are fetched with `useApiRequest`, and pagination/searching/dropdown filtering is set. `adminList` is created with the `AdminList` component mapped with the fetched data, and passed into the table body to show the papers.
 The `UpdateAward` component is passed the paper ID and the current award status, and is rendered in the table body.

 ## Parameters